-On suce cessful completion of the Ph.D. programme, the students will be able to PO1 Understand concepts of research and its methodologies.
+On suc cessful completion of the Ph.D.
+Course work programme PO1 Understand concepts of research and its methodologies.
 PO2 Develop a detailed research proposal.
 PO2 Students can attain a comprehensive understanding of the basic principles of research in theoretical and descriptive linguistics.
 PO3 Able to collect, organize and analyze linguistic data from diverse languages, to form hypotheses about language structure/use and to test those hypotheses against new data.